HAHAYOUDEAD/NorthfolkClothingPack/README.md

 Requires [ModComponent](https://github.com/ds5678/ModComponent/releases).

 ## Known issues
 * Boots peek from under the pants.
-Haven't figure out how to tuck pants in yet...
+Can't really do anything about it...
+Could change the design, but I'm not doing that.
+Could squish the boots, but it would look about as bad.

 ## Shoutout
 [@nbakulev](https://github.com/nbakulev) for his original [mod](https://github.com/nbakulev/Deerskincoat).